 Ty Coch Inn has their very own live webcam in Porthdinllaen and they are in the Top Ten beach bars in the world.
 They are located on the North Coast of the Lleyn Peninsular.

 With the use of their North Wales Webcam, you can see the waves coming and going on the north coast line, the boats going out to sea and long stretch of sea and skies which is the perfect opportunity to return to watch the sunrise and sunset.

-Click to view the: West Point Beach Resort webcam
+Click here to view the: Rhosneigr Beach webcam